mgould-tic/supercast/README.md

 {"deleteGroup": "myscripts" }
 ```

-Note that individual processes are never deleted from supervisor.
+Note that individual processes are never deleted from supervisord.
 To load changes to a process config the entire group is stopped, deleted and re-added.